 - April 08, 2016 10:00AM

 Two Tin-glazed Earthenware Plates, England, mid-18th century, probably London, each polychrome enamel decorated, one with sunburst border to a paneled lotus design with daisy flowers surrounding a central daisy flower, dia.
 8 7/8; and another with paneled lotus design with long stemmed flowers surrounding a similar center motif, dia.
 11 3/4 in.

 Provenance: The Troy Chappell Collection.

-Literature: Windmill plate identical to one illustrated in British Delft at Williamsburg, by J. Austin, illus.
-228.
+Literature: Sunburst plate identical to one illustrated in Delftware, by Archer, illus.
+B.123.